Wall Street: Money Never Sleeps: Filming

 Douglas filmed the opening scene, which is Gekko being released from Sing Sing maximum-security prison, in Ossining, Westchester County, on September 18.
 Stone felt that the prison scene was a "key plot element" because there is no one there to meet Gekko, who returns to society as an outsider.
 Regarding there being no scenes that show Gekko adjusting to the modern world, the director clarified that there is "very little space to do those kind of tricks in this movie" because of how modern the world is becoming on a monthly basis.
 Filming took place in Fordham University for the classroom scenes on October 10 and 11.
-In order to shoot a dining scene between LaBeouf and Douglas, Shun Lee West closed for 24 hours so the two could film scenes at the restaurant for the entire day of November 10.
 Brolin and Stone found extras simply by asking workers, at places like RdV, if they would like to be a part of the sequel.

 Soundtrack

 The soundtrack to the film was released on September 21, 2010, through Todo Mundo.
 The album features numerous songs by David Byrne, including several tracks from his 2008 collaboration with Brian Eno, Everything That Happens Will Happen Today.